fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_013.md

 person I don't get along with but want to have a professional relationship with.
 Otherwise I look at my options and move on.

-## What’s the best way to address performance issues?
+## What’s The Best Way To Address Performance Issues?

 This is a tricky one and all I can say is that it will always depend on the specific situation.
 The main thing I want to